redhataccess/pantheon-cmd/README.md

 A directory containing the source files for the script, and the man page file.

 ## Updating the Script
 All additions and updates to the script are welcome.
-The following section outlines some of the common updates that may be required to enhance support for new product versions.

 ## Packaging the Script
 After you update the manifest updater and test the changes, you can build an RPM-based package for the script so that it can be installed on systems that use *yum* or *dnf*.